 If I gave into the sugar beast, my two-week progress of zero sugar (with the exception of low glycemic fruits like berries and grapefruit) would go down the toilet.
 I'd have to start all over again and my body would be worse than what I started.

 This hot cocoa is so easy to make, using the most simple and easy to get ingredients.
-It’s rich in flavor because I use unsweetened cocoa, no sugar with the exception of 1/4 tsp. of Stevia, cinnamon, and cardamom.
+It's rich from the cocoa content, and because sugar was eliminated.

 HOW TO CREATE A DAIRY-FREE HOT COCOA